-Apprenticeship is a recognised programme of training (varying between 2 and 4 years) by which people become trained craftspersons or professionals.
+An apprenticeship is a recognised programme of training (varying between 2 and 4 years) by which people become trained craftspersons or professionals.

 Apprenticeships combine on-the-job employer-based training with off-the-job training in training centres and educational colleges around Ireland and lead to awards at Levels 5 - 10 on the National Framework of Qualifications (NFQ).

 For a full list of apprenticeships available to date in Ireland, please refer to the link below:

-How to Apply for an Apprenticeship in Ireland
+Applying for an Apprenticeship in Ireland:

-An apprentice must be over 16 years old.
-The educational requirements vary for each apprenticeship.
-Check with http://www.apprenticeship.ie/en/apprentice/Pages/ApprenticeInfo.aspx
+- A prospective apprentice must be over 16 years old.

 - It is the responsibility of the apprentice to find an employer with whom they can serve their apprenticeship.

-Apprentices attending a Higher Education Institute (HEI) for off the job training will be liable to pay a registration fee to the HEI.
+- Apprentices attending a Higher Education Institute (HEI) for off the job training will be liable to pay a registration fee to the HEI

 Additional Information on Apprenticeships in Ireland:

-How to Apply for a PLC course
+How to Apply for a PLC course:

-Find a PLC course
+Finding a PLC course: